NethermindEth/Forta-Agents/multi-gas-threshold-agent/README.md

 ## Description

 This bot detects transactions with unusual amount of gas used.
-It checks every transaction one by one and evalutes each of them by `MEDIUM_GAS_THRESHOLD` and `HIGH_GAS_THRESHOLD`.
+It checks every transaction one by one and evaluates each of them by `MEDIUM_GAS_THRESHOLD` and `HIGH_GAS_THRESHOLD`.

 ## Supported Chains